1984 Hudson Valley UFO sightings: Other reports

-On July 24, Brewster resident Bob Pozzuoli videotaped lights that, to Pozzuoli, appeared to be an object flying as its lights rotated counter-clockwise.
-No sound from the lights was audible on the audio portion of the recording.
+On July 24, Brewster resident Bob Pozzuoli videotaped a luminous phenomenon that, to Pozzuoli, appeared to be an object flying as its lights rotated counterclockwise.
+No sound was audible on the audio portion of the recording.

-William A. Pollard, driving on Interstate 84, recounted to the New York Times that he saw an object hovering about 30 feet from the ground in a field, "a gigantic triangle with lights".
-It shot straight up after turning off its lights.
+William A. Pollard, driving on Interstate 84, recounted to the New York Times that he saw an object hovering about 30 ft above the ground in a field, "a gigantic triangle with lights".
+The alleged object shot straight up upon its lights going dark.
 Pollard said he had seen the lights many times, but the first time was very different from everything he saw later; it was "rigid".

-Mahopac resident Irene Lunn reported a sighting on Monday, August 20, 1984, about 9pm.
-She said it was heading South over a pond, "just clearing the trees....There was no sound at all, you could hear the crickets... about three-quarters the size of my house, with an L-shaped structure suspended underneath it....
+At about 9:00 p.m. on Monday, August 20, 1984, Mahopac resident Irene Lunn reported that an object was heading south over a pond, "just clearing the trees....There was no sound at all, you could hear the crickets... about three-quarters the size of my house, with an L-shaped structure suspended underneath it....
 At one point, all the lights went green, then red, then they went back to a pattern of green and red and white.
 I felt like it was letting us know it knew we were watching it.
 That was scary.
 It went on for about 10 minutes."